RuofanChen/Olympic-Data-Visualization/README.md

 * Q4: Does the number of gold medals in a country change over time?
 Can we see the trend?
 * Q5: What about the country’s medal-winning discipline?
 Use a pie chart to show the country’s Olympic medals by discipline.

-### Note:
-All counts are based on athletes, not events.
-For example, if a country wins the swimming 4X100M freestyle relay, the number of athletes who have won medals for that event is 4.
-The goal is to measure how many athletes performed well in the Olympics, participated in various events, and won medals in the events.

 ## Sketches
 ### Part 1: Medal Map (Answering Q1).